 Solved!
 How to Get Rid of Pink Mold in the Shower for Good

-While it’s harmless to most healthy people whose skin may brush up against the pink mold in a narrow shower, it can cause various ailments (e.g. urinary tract or bladder infections) if it enters the body through the eyes or open wounds.
+While it’s harmless to most healthy people whose skin may brush up against the pink grime in a narrow shower, it can cause various ailments (e.g., urinary tract or bladder infections) if it enters the body through the eyes or open wounds.
 The severity and variety of these ailments increases in individuals with compromised immune systems.
 Better safe than sorry: It’s best to remove the biofilm before the bacteria multiply and your exposure to it increases.

 The stubborn biofilm of Serratia marcescens can only be removed through agitation and elbow grease.
-Start by mixing up a slightly runny paste consisting of a quarter-cup baking soda and a tablespoon of liquid dish soap in a small bowl.
-Suit up in gloves, protective glasses, and a respirator (view example on Amazon) to limit your exposure to the bacteria, then dip the bristles of a soft-bristle scrub brush into the prepared paste and vigorously scrub down any visible patches of biofilm on hard surfaces in the shower (e.g. countertops, shower chairs, doors, and tile and grout lines on walls and floors).
+Start by mixing up a slightly runny paste consisting of ¼ cup baking soda and 1 tablespoon of liquid dish soap in a small bowl.
+Suit up in gloves, protective glasses, and a respirator mask to limit your exposure to the bacteria, then dip the bristles of a soft-bristle scrub brush into the prepared paste and vigorously scrub down any visible patches of biofilm on hard surfaces in the shower (e.g. countertops, shower chairs, doors, and tile and grout lines on walls and floors).
 This process should loosen and lift the biofilm.
 When you’re finished scrubbing, rinse away any loosened biofilm by either wiping down the scrubbed areas with a wet towel or turning on and detaching the shower head to flush the slime down the drain.

 - Serratia marcescens is more likely to spread in damp areas, so towel-dry or squeegee the hard surfaces of your shower after every use to remove excess water.